 Bottega Michelangelo’s recent renovation brings in a hip, contemporary breath of fresh air, though it’s still nice enough for a fancy date if you so desire.

 Happy hour takes place from 4 – 7 p.m. daily, featuring half off draft beers, wines, well drinks, and appetizers.

 Here's the perfect appetizer to start off your meal.
 Our Grilled Shrimp & Street Corn appetizer combines shrimp, avocado, cotija cheese, pico de gallo, corn tortilla strips, & cholula crema.

-From 4 to 6 p.m., Wednesday through Saturday, the cafe features an entire menu with $7 for all appetizers, $2 off all bottled beer, $5 margaritas, $3 off flights, and $2 off glasses of house wine.
+Check out their happy hour from 4 to 6 p.m., Wednesday through Saturday.
+The cafe features an entire menu with $7 for all appetizers, $2 off all bottled beer, $5 margaritas, $3 off flights, and $2 off glasses of house wine.

 Featured menu items:

 For more information, visit cafealacarttucson.com.